treydock/puppet-kdump/README.md

 ### Class: kdump

-Use default actions of ensuring kdump is running
+Use default actions of ensuring kdump is stopped

     class { 'kdump': }

-Example of how to disable kdump
+Example of how to enable kdump

     class { 'kdump':
-      service_ensure => 'stopped',
+      service_ensure => 'running',
-      service_enable => false,
+      service_enable => true,
     }

 ## Compatibility